 This CatWAN USB Stick is programmed with a special firmware image that makes it an easy-to-use LoRa sniffer.
 You can passively capture the data exchanges between two LoRa devices, capturing with our “LoRa Sniffer” the open source network analysis tool that we have created to use together.

-This device can work in networks LoRaWAN compatible with classes A, B and C, although we currently do not have a firmware for this way of working.
-The CatWAN firmware is completely open source and you can find it in our repository along with the schematic.
+This device can work in networks LoRaWAN compatible with classes A, B and C, although currently we do not have a firmware for this way of working, the CatWAN firmware is completely open source and you can find it in our repository along with the schematic.
 If you want to reprogram this device you can do it through Arduino IDE and its USB port or if you do not have to use a J-Link.
 ATMEL-ICE or a DIY SWD programmer

 Check our repository for more details and software downloads!

 NOTE: Basic firmware is flashing (blinking), for LoRa Sniffer upload firmware via Arduino